 Social Justice

-President Obama Releases Statement on Michael Brown Killing
+President Obama releases statement on Michael Brown killing

 President Obama releases an official statement on the shooting death of Michael Brown of Missouri.

-President Barack Obama says that while the shooting death of a Missouri teenager has prompted “strong passions,” people should remember Michael Brown through “reflection and understanding.”
+President Obama says that while the shooting death of a Missouri teenager has prompted “strong passions,” people should remember Michael Brown through “reflection and understanding.”

 Obama says he and wife Michelle send their deepest condolences to Brown’s family and community.
 He says the Justice Department is continuing to investigate the situation along with local officials.